Social Media – PR Lessons

 Rich Becker considers the challenge of de-linking swine flu from pork in the marketplace and whether the NPPC may have created its own issue.
 W

-How NOT to Respond to Negative Publicity on a Blog
+How to Respond to Negative Press: Lessons Learned from Walmart

 How Twitter Broke and Covered the Hudson Plane Crash Tonight, From Eyewitnesses